 Fall 2025: Queer Fibre Arts News Roundup

-LJ Roberts' debut solo exhibition "The Queer Mechanix" opened at Hales Gallery in New York (September 4 - October 18), featuring a remarkable large-scale quilted map documenting queer and trans auto mechanic shops across the United States and Canada from 1969 to 2023.
+LJ Roberts' debut solo exhibition "The Queer Mechanix" opened at Hales Gallery in New York (September 4 - October 18), featuring a large quilted map documenting queer and trans auto mechanic shops across the United States and Canada from 1969 to 2023.
 Roberts transforms the traditionally masculine space of auto repair into a site of queer community building, combining hand-stitched embroideries with printmaking and sound to explore kinship structures and resistance.

 'Family portrait' by Nixie Van Laere.
 Photo: Josefina Eikenaar